seppeconinx/docs/docs/modules/Master UUID.md

 #### User registration from Frontend
 Send [user XML](https://anyvent.github.io/docs/architecture/XML/#user) to `master-uuid-user-queue`

-Master UUID will send the [XML](https://anyvent.github.io/docs/architecture/XML/#user) to the topic exchange and the topic exchange `topic-ex` will send the message to every other module.
+Master UUID will send the [XML](https://anyvent.github.io/docs/architecture/XML/#user) to the topic exchange and the topic exchange `user-exchange` will send the message to every other module.

 #### Mapping user in master uuid after saving user in own system